glideapps/autotune/README.md

 # Autotune: automatically tune your apps to improve outcomes

+A/B testing is critical to optimizing any app, but implementing tests and analyzing results can be awkward and time-consuming.

+As developers, we want adding A/B tests to any app to be as simple as adding a line of code.
+We also want machine learning algorithms to analyze our test results and optimize our app for us, automatically, without having to think twice.

+This is why we created Autotune.
+With Autotune, you create special variables in your program that Autotune will automatically tune over time to improve outcomes.

 Not sure what your main call-to-action should be, or what color to use for the button?
 Just make a few good guesses and Autotune will make the best decision.

 ## Create an account and your first app